 Nature has provided mankind with a tremendously powerful and diverse materia medica.
 Of the thousands of plants that populate the Earth, only a few hundred produce essential oils.
 We search the world for the finest, most therapeutic oils for use in our products and for your aromatherapeutic uses.

-Amber Styrax essential oil, also known as liquidamber, is an excellent fragrance fixative for soaps.
-Its scent is sweet, woodsy, balsamic, and rich.
+Amber Styrax Essential Oil, also known as liquidamber, is an excellent fragrance fixative for soaps & perfumes.
+Its scent is sweet, woodsy, balsamic, & rich.

 It is most often used to fragrance perfumes.Uses of Amber Styrax Essential Oil